-Young people in the UK don't get any formal education on politics, so we set out to change this.
+Young people in the UK don't receive any formal education on politics

-Our programme has grown increasingly important since the announcement that 16 and 17 year olds will have the right to vote in 2029.
-This means that children who are currently 12 will be voting at the next election.
+This means that children who are currently 12 will be voting at the next election

 The yPolitics School Outreach Programme provides KS3 and KS4 students in the UK with an introduction to UK politics, giving them the key facts they should know in a non-partisan way.